hosford42/EngineeringIntelligence/Articles/AnInformalDefinitionOfIntelligence.md

 writing this.)
 Some folks have been touting GPT-3 as a possible artificial general intelligence?
-It was trained on so much data that it has learned the probability distribution of natural language to a greater degree than any ML model before it, and can sometimes entire articles that are consistent from start to finish.
+It was trained on so much data that it has learned the probability distribution of natural language to a greater degree than any ML model before it, and can sometimes generate entire articles that are consistent from start to finish.

 If we look at *how* GPT-3 generates consistent natural language content, we can gain some additional insight.
 GPT-3 works by